jeen0404/indizapp/README.md

   <p align="center">
     photo sharing app with Flutter and Firebase
     <br>
-    Indiz project made with much  :Flutter,Firebase: .
-Contains Feature like follow,like,comment on post and much more!
+    and Contains Feature like follow,like,comment on post and much more!
     <br>

 <br>